-It’s time to reflect back on 2011 and make a list!
-Most of these annoying phrases have been around for longer than one year, of course, but since this is my first list it’s all fair game!
+As it’s a New Year, it’s time to reflect and make a list!
+Most of these annoying garden design and gardening phrases have been around for longer than the past year, of course, but since this is my first list it’s all fair game!

 “Blurring the Lines Between Indoors and Out”